Jashodaben Modi

 Jashodaben Narendrabhai Modi (née Chimanlal Modi; born 1952) is an Indian former school teacher and the estranged wife of Narendra Modi, the Prime Minister of India.
-The couple were married in 1968 when she was about 16 and Modi was 18.
-A couple years into the marriage, her husband, Narendra Modi, left her.
-He did not acknowledge the marriage publicly until he was legally required to do so prior to the 2014 Indian general elections to the Lok Sabha.
+The couple were married in 1968 when she was 16–17 and Modi was 18.
+About two years into the marriage, her husband, Narendra Modi, abandoned her.
+He did not acknowledge the marriage publicly until he was legally required to do so prior to the 2014 Indian general elections.
 In 2015, Jashodaben retired from her teaching job.

 Early life, marriage, and career

 Jashodaben was born in 1952.
 Her mother died when she was two years old.

 Narendra Modi and Jashodaben had an arranged marriage, starting with a family-arranged betrothal in their very early childhood.
-According to Narendra Modi's brother, the couple had undergone vivaha, the religious ceremony of Hindu marriage when Narendra Modi was 18 and Jashodaben was about 16.
+According to Narendra Modi's brother, the couple had undergone vivaha, the religious ceremony of Hindu marriage when Narendra Modi was 18 and Jashodaben was about 16 or 17.
+Narendra Modi abandoned her soon after the marriage.

-A marriage ceremony was held to begin their married life together when she was 16 and he was 18.
-Modi left home soon after the marriage.

 After about two years of being out of contact with all who knew him, Modi returned to Vadnagar and contacted his family.
-He had made plans to go to Ahmedabad to work at his uncle's canteen.
 At his mother's insistence, Jashodaben came to the family household to maintain their marriage, but her husband objected to the arrangement, insisting on continuing his life on his own terms and encouraging her to continue in her studies.

 He told me once that "I will be travelling across the country and will go as and where I please; what will you do following me?"
 When I came to Vadnagar to live with his family, he told me "Why did you come to your in-laws' house when you are still so young, you must instead focus on pursuing your studies."
 The decision to leave was my own and there was never any conflict between us.
 He never spoke to me about the RSS or about his political leanings.
 When he told me he would be moving around the country as he wished, I told him I would like to join him.
 However, on many occasions when I went to my in-laws' place, he would not be present and he stopped coming there.
 He used to spend a lot of time in RSS shakhas.
 So I too stopped going there after a point and I went back to my father's house.